Hawaii vs. UNLV NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Hawaii has combined with its opponents to score more than 57 points in four of nine games this season.
+- Hawaii and its opponents have gone over the current 56-point total in four of nine games (44.4%) this season.

-- UNLV's games have gone over 57 points in two opportunities this season.
+- UNLV has combined with its opponents to score more than 56 points in two games this season.

 Hawaii Stats and Trends

-- In Hawaii's 10 games this season, it has three wins against the spread.
+- Hawaii has played 10 games, with three wins against the spread.

 - Hawaii's games this year have hit the over on three of nine set point totals (33.3%).

-- Hawaii is 1-1 against the spread and 3-0 overall this season when the team puts up more than 33.9 points.
+- Hawaii is 1-1 against the spread and 3-0 overall in games when it records more than 33.9 points.

 - Find the latest spread and moneyline odds for Hawaii at SISportsbook.